 In the field of military supply management, big data is utilized to predict and calculate the appropriate life cycle for timely replacement.
 The MND seeks to reduce manpower and streamline logistics operations for efficiency through automated loading and unloading, screening, and packaging tasks by establishing a smart logistics center that apply robots and automated devices.
-Currently, the MND has Ammunition that enables remote automatic control from the Central Control Room by installing biometric access control sensors, automatic CCTVs and surveillance sensors, temperature and humidity automation facilities, fire monitoring sensors, etc begun a big data prediction model pilot project for 6 items-including personal equipment, bedding, and general goods-and established a comprehensive plan for smart logistics centers by implementing a pilot project for on-site management of military supplies and research service for the operation of a smart logistics center based on robots and big data.
+Currently, the MND has and through wireless communication begun a big data prediction model pilot project for 6 items-including personal equipment, bedding, and general goods-and established a comprehensive plan for smart logistics centers by implementing a pilot project for on-site management of military supplies and research service for the operation of a smart logistics center based on robots and big data.
 The MND plans to gradually expand life span analysis items and introduce smart logistics centers.